manwar/perlweeklychallenge-club/challenge-165/james-smith/README.md

 **NOTE we will assume:**
  * that there is at least one point or line to draw;
- * for the `ch-2.pl` there are at least two points to be drawn; {and the slope of the line is not infinite}
+ * and at least one point to compute the best fit line through (it will work with 1 point as it will treat this in the "infinite" case of a vertical line.)

 ## Line of best fit